What is cytomegalovirus retinitis?

 CMV retinitis is caused by the cytomegalovirus.
 This is one of the herpes viruses that infects most adults.
 The vast majority of people who have cytomegalovirus have no symptoms of infection.
 They will never have any problems because of the virus.
 But in people with weakened immune systems, the virus can reactivate and spread to the retina.
 This can lead to vision-threatening eye problems.

 CMV retinitis is a significant threat to other people with weak immune systems.
 This includes people such as:

 - recipients of organ transplants.

-CMV retinitis does not cause symptoms in the early stages.
+The earliest symptoms of CMV retinitis are floaters with a shadow appearing in the peripheral (side) vision as the disease worsens.
 Ophthalmologists need to check people with compromised immune systems for the disease.